 - Methods classes based on theory and real-life situations.

 Courses designed to help confirm your decision about an educational career early in your college education.

-For questions regarding current licensure and testing, or for alumni who need forms signed for additional endorsements, or for licensing in another state, please contact the Education Department.
-In all correspondence, please include your name, Bethany I.D. number (if you know it) and a maiden name, if your name has now changed.
+In all correspondence, please include your name, year of graduation, Bethany I.D. number (if you know it) and a maiden name, if your name has now changed.

 Testing information can also be found on www.ets.org.

 The state of Kansas also allows teaching candidates to pursue licensure in Middle School English, Mathematics, Social Science, Chemistry, Biology, and Physics.
 Please contact your adviser relative to coursework designed to facilitate these endorsements.

 English Teaching 6-12

 Music: Instrumental Music Teaching PreK-12

 Social Science Teaching 6-12